Article ID: kb00360Last Modified: 14-Apr-2026

 Step 2: Prepare for Application-Consistent Backup

-During backup, Proxmox triggers:
+During the backup, Proxmox triggers:

 • fs-freeze